Above Innsbruck , © Tirol Werbung / Jörg Koopmann

 The highline179 hanging footbridge

 It can't have been an easy task to make a centuries-old castle designed to protect its inhabitants from marauding invaders wheelchair accessible, but thanks to a lot of hard work and some clever thinking that is what the people at the Burgenwelt Ehrenberg near Reutte have managed to do.
-The areas of this fortress and castle ensemble which can be accessed by wheelchair users include the visitors' centre, the Ehrenberg Arena, the Spielplatz Klause play area, the Salzstadl and Gasthof Klause restaurants and the Ehrenberg-Liner lift.
-Located right to the castle ruins, the highline179 – the longest hanging footbridge in the world – is also wheelchair accessible.
-However, please be aware that the bridge is quite narrow.
-There is not enough space for two wheelchair users to pass each other travelling in opposite directions.
+The areas of this fortress and castle ensemble which can be accessed by wheelchair users include the visitors' centre, the Ehrenberg Arena, the Spielplatz Klause play area, the Salzstadl and Gasthof Klause restaurants, and the Ehrenberg-Liner lift.
+Located next to the castle ruins, the highline179 – the longest hanging footbridge in the world – is also wheelchair accessible.
+However, please be aware that the bridge is quite narrow – there is not enough space for two wheelchair users to pass each other travelling in opposite directions.
 On the eastern side of the bridge there is a steep section where wheelchair users may need help.

 It can't have been an easy task to make a centuries-old castle designed to protect its inhabitants from marauding invaders wheelchair accessible, but…